Ultrasonically Enhanced Three-Phase Partitioning

 Hielscher Ultrasonics is specialized on the design and manufacturing of high-power ultrasonic systems for extraction as well as many other processes.

-Our product range covers small, powerful lab devices, robust bench-top ultrasonicators and industrial high-performance systems.
+Our product range covers small, powerful lab sonicator, robust bench-top homogenizers and industrial high-performance ultrasound systems.
 The manifold accessories allow for the ideal adaption of the ultrasonic system to your specific process requirements.
-All Hielscher ultrasonicators are built for 24/7 operation under full load.
+All Hielscher sonicators are built for 24/7 operation under full load.

 Our long-time experience in ultrasonic processing allows us to consult our clients from their first tests with ultrasound through the steps of process optimization and implementation on industrial scale.